joshjohanning/github-misc-scripts/gh-cli/README.md

 ],
 ```

+### invite-users-to-organization-from-list.sh

+Adds users to an organization team from a CSV input list.

 ### lock-repository-with-migration.sh

 Creates a (mostly) empty migration for a given organization repository so that it can create a lock.